 Where Do I Stay?
 Your options are unlimited here and it's all about your preference, but if you want the recommendation, here goes: Stay inside the City Walls at one of the following links.
 This could be at a hotel (Albergo Il Marzocco), at a Bed and Breakfast (L' Agnolo) or at any number of Air B&B locations in Montepulciano.
 Staying inside the city walls allows you to stay in the heart of the city without the need for transportation, keeping you just minutes from all the great restaurants, wineries, cafes, shops and cantinas.
 Wanna stay in the Italian countryside?
 Choose somewhere like Fonte Martino, an absolute gem located five minutes outside of town.
 Regardless of the location/hotel/house you choose, safety is never a factor, as Montepulciano will be the safest vacation destination you'll ever choose.

 Are There Traditional Stores?
 No, not really.
 There's no Walmart or CVS or any name brand American stores.
 If you want "groceries", there are really just two options, both of which are located outside of the city walls.
 Conad is the name of the biggest, newest and nicest grocery store.
 They have most everything you'd find at a typical grocery store and is located at the bottom of the hill at the main entrance, just one minute outside the city walls.
 The other option is Eurospin, which is on the other end of town, again, outside the city walls.
 The Eurospin supermarket is a little smaller and has a bit less variety, but depending on where you're staying in town, could be the closer of the two options.
 Just next door to Eurospin is a health/beauty/pharmacy type store called Acqua and Sapone, which is a CVS/Riteaid type of store.
 Finally, if you're looking for something you can't buy at a grocery store, like electronics, cell phone accessories, linens or tools, then you need to go to Hong Kong.
 No, seriously, that's the name of the store.
 Hong Kong is located across the street from the Conad grocery store and has most everything that your Walmart back home would have, including cell phone accessories and plug adapter/converters.
 No groceries at Hong Kong, but they've got all the stuff described above.
 The family that runs it is nice, but speaks NO English and there's poor cell phone service in there, so don't rely on a translator app to communicate if you need to.
-It’s worth mentioning that there’s nowhere in the city to purchase a new cell phone, as you have to drive about 30-40 minutes outside of town to a store called "Trony" which is near Cortona.
+To our knowledge, there's only one place in the city to purchase a new cell phone, (at Conad).
+Or for a better selection, you have to drive about 30-40 minutes outside of town to a store called "Trony" which is near Cortona.

 Why are so many businesses closed in the afternoon?
 The answer is the Italian "siesta".
 Many local businesses close their doors at 1pm and reopen at 4pm to allow owners to go home and have lunch and/or take a nap.
 Many of the restaurants close around 2:30pm and 3pm and reopen later in the evening for dinner.
 Conad grocery store remains open all day and does not close for "siesta".
 It does close nightly at 8pm though, which seems inconvenient if you shop in the evening.
 Get it done early and you won't get burned.